TaitoUnited/wordpress-template/README.md

 ## Links

-Non-production basic auth credentials: `TODO` / `TODO`.
-If the admin account is shared, you probably know where to find the shared credentials.
+If the credentials are shared, you probably know where to find them.

 [//]: # (GENERATED LINKS START)